Union Soldiers That Died In The Civil War

 Causes of Death

 While battlefield deaths are often the first thing that comes to mind, disease accounted for a significantly larger proportion of Union fatalities.
-It is estimated that approximately two-thirds of Union deaths were due to disease, compared to one-third from battle wounds.
+Now, it is estimated that approximately two-thirds of Union deaths were due to disease, compared to one-third from battle wounds.
 Common illnesses included dysentery, typhoid fever, pneumonia, measles, and smallpox.
 These diseases thrived in the unsanitary conditions of army camps, where overcrowding, poor hygiene, and contaminated water sources were rampant.

 Other causes of death included accidents, such as drownings, falls, and transportation mishaps, as well as death in Confederate prisons.
 Confederate prisons, such as Andersonville, were notorious for their appalling conditions, with overcrowding, starvation, and disease leading to a high mortality rate among Union prisoners of war.